gpoitch/ember-cli-inline-content/README.md

 {{content-for 'google-analytics'}}
 ```

 During the build preocess, this will render the contents of those files directly inline with `<script>` or `<style>` tags, based on the filetype.
+In production, the contents of the inline blocks will be minified (will obey minifyJS, minifyCSS options in Brocfile).

-For example:
+The above example will output in index.html:
 ```html
 <style>
   body {